MRtrix3/containers/README.md

     The `MAKE_JOBS` argument controls how many cores are used for compilation of ANTs and *MRtrix3*.
     If BuildKit is utilised, do not specify all of the available threads; specify half or fewer, so that threads are not unnecessarily split across jobs and RAM usage is not excessive.

-7. Create a minified version of the Docker image.
+8. Create a minified version of the Docker image.

     ```
     docker run --rm -itd --name mrtrix3 --security-opt=seccomp:unconfined --volume $(pwd)/script_test_data-master:/mnt mrtrix3:minify
-    neurodocker-minify --dirs-to-prune /opt --container mrtrix3 --commands "bash cmds-to-minify.sh"
+    neurodocker minify --dir /opt --container mrtrix3 "bash cmds-to-minify.sh"
     docker export mrtrix3 | docker import - mrtrix3:minified
     docker stop mrtrix3
     ```

-8. Generate tarballs for each of the utilised dependencies.
+9. Generate tarballs for each of the utilised dependencies.

     ```
     mkdir -p tarballs